2010 Ukrainian presidential election: First-round polls

+Runoff polls

+Exit polls

+All exit polls conducted during the final round of voting reported a win for Viktor Yanukovych over Yulia Tymoshenko.

+Conduct

+The election was widely recognized and endorsed as being fair and an accurate reflection of voters' intentions by all international agencies observing the election including the OSCE and PACE.
 According to all international organizations observing the election, allegations of electoral fraud in relation to the first-round ballot were unfounded; they declared that the conduct of the elections was within internationally recognized democratic standards and a testament to the will of the people of Ukraine.

 A December 2009 poll found that 82 percent of Ukrainians expected vote rigging, those fears were shared by some election observers, both international and domestic.
 The latter also fearing the lack of an independent exit poll; which they see as essential to deterring vote fraud.